midnight-god-01/01-sd-webui-ar/README.md

 16:9, 16/9
 ```

-Lines starting with `#` are comments and will be ignored by the extension.
+Lines starting with `#` are considered comments and are ignored by the extension.
 To use a custom value, uncomment the relevant line by removing the `#`.
 A custom aspect ratio is defined as `button-label, aspect-ratio-value # comment`.
-You can set the `aspect-ratio-value` as a fraction, float, or int.
-The `# comment` is optional, and the `button-label` can be anything you like.
+You can set the `aspect-ratio-value` as a fraction, float, or integer.
+The `# comment` is optional, and the `button-label` can be customized as desired.

-Resolutions presets are defined in the `resolutions.txt` file:
+Resolutions presets are configured in the `resolutions.txt` file:

 ```
 1, 512, 512 # 1:1 square